 Consistent with its philosophy, mission and vision, we - the employees and public servants of William Rainey Harper College, have chosen values by which we will live.
-These values are as follows:
+These values and their key actions are as follows:

-1) INTEGRITY

-RESULT: An environment where relationships and practices are based on trust

-- 1) Demonstrate behavior and make decisions which are consistent with the highest ethical standards. - 2) Be responsible and accountable for our own actions. - 3) Respect confidentiality.

-2) RESPECT

-RESULT: Interactions which add dignity to ourselves, our relationships with others and our organization

-- 1) Continuously seek to build and maintain positive internal and external relationships. - 2) Express appreciation and recognize people for their positive efforts and contributions. - 3) Value and celebrate the uniqueness of individuals.

-3) EXCELLENCE

-RESULT: Student, employee and organizational success through a creative and responsive work environment by meeting the needs and exceeding the expectations of all

-- 1) Effectively anticipate, identify, and respond to learner, employee and organizational needs. - 2) Continually seek learning opportunities for growth & development which improve personal and institutional performance.

-- 3) Encourage and empower all to achieve their personal best. - 4) Be resourceful and fiscally sound. - 5) Deliver exceptional service which benefits all.

-4) COLLABORATION

-RESULT: Accomplishment of better results by working together than otherwise likely to occur by working alone

-- 1) Demonstrate consistent commitment to our mission and vision in order to unite the efforts of all. - 2) Address issues as they arise and take necessary actions to productively resolve them. - 3) Openly listen and respond to others with empathy. - 4) Use positive humor to affirm a healthy and enjoyable work and learning environment. - All of our values are the basis for the ongoing achievement of Harper's mission and vision. - These values are intended for use in making decisions and performing in ways that benefit all of our constituencies. - The key actions listed above are the foundation for accomplishing the result for each of our shared core values. - Our values and their key actions are prioritized to enable the optimal achievement of our organization's mission and vision
+- 1) Integrity An environment where relationships and practices are based on trust - a) Demonstrate behavior and make decisions which are consistent with the highest ethical standards. - b) Be responsible and accountable for our own actions. - c) Respect confidentiality. - 2) Respect Interactions which add dignity to ourselves, our relationships with others and our organization - a) Continuously seek to build and maintain positive internal and external relationships. - b) Express appreciation and recognize people for their positive efforts and contributions. - c) Value and celebrate the uniqueness of individuals. - Excellence Student, employee and organizational success through a creative and responsive work environment by meeting the needs and exceeding the expectations of all - a) Effectively anticipate, identify, and respond to learner, employee and organizational needs. - b) Continually seek learning opportunities for growth & development which improve personal and institutional performance. - c) Encourage and empower all to achieve their personal best. - d) Be resourceful and fiscally sound. - e) Deliver exceptional service which benefits all. - 4) Collaboration Accomplishment of better results by working together than otherwise likely to occur by working alone - a) Demonstrate consistent commitment to our mission and vision in order to unite the efforts of all. - b) Address issues as they arise and take necessary actions to productively resolve them. - c) Openly listen and respond to others with empathy. - d) Use positive humor to affirm a healthy and enjoyable work and learning environment. - All of our values are the basis for the ongoing achievement of Harper's mission and vision. - These values are intended for use in making decisions and performing in ways that benefit all of our constituencies.

+- The key actions listed above are the foundation for accomplishing the result for each of our shared core values. - Our values and their key actions are prioritized to enable the optimal achievement of our organization's mission and vision.

+Diversity Statement

+Our vision is to enrich our world by educating culturally literate students who recognize the opportunities of and make positive contributions to a global society.

+- We create a culture of scholarship, integrity and innovation rooted in the diversity of our Harper community. - We inspire our Harper community to believe that there is a transformative impact when people from different world views work together collaboratively. - We partner with our community to demonstrate that it is possible for people of all viewpoints and persuasions to respect and learn from each other.

+We are committed to fully engaging the wealth of thought, backgrounds, languages and life experiences of our students, colleagues and community to foster an environment of academic excellence and student success.